phyphox/experiment-collection/templates/instructions.md

 # See https://creativecommons.org/share-your-work/ for details

 categories:                             # Pick one or more of the following and remove the others.
 Do not translate them.
 Get in touch with the phyphox team before adding new categories or if an item is not automatically translated in the final document
+  - 'Biology'
+  - 'Chemistry'
+  - 'Electricity and Magnetism'
+  - 'Mathematics'
   - 'Mechanics'
-  - 'Electricity and Magnetism'
-  - 'Thermodynamics'
+  - 'Optics'
   - 'Quantum mechanics'
-  - 'Mathematics'
   - 'Sound'
-  - 'Optics'
+  - 'Thermodynamics'

 sensors:                                # Pick one or more of the following and remove the others.
 Do not translate them.
 Get in touch with the phyphox team before adding new sensor types or if an item is not automatically translated in the final document
   - 'Accelerometer'